-- 2. Where the purpose for or extent to which any municipal service used has changed, the onus and obligation rests on the customer to advise the Municipality of such change. - 3.
-The municipality shall provide all customers with a monthly consolidated account for municipal service rendered, which account shall be generated on a monthly basis in cycles of approximately thirty (30) days. - 4.
-The monthly consolidated account can include property rates charges, in which case they shall comply with section 27 of the Municipal Property Rates Act No. 6 of 2004. - 5.All accounts rendered by the municipality shall be payable on the due date. - 6.Account balances which remain unpaid 30 days after the due date shall attract interest on arrears, irrespective of the reasons for non-payment. - 7.
-All accounts are payable as above, regardless of the fact that the customer has not received the account, the onus being on the customer to obtain a copy of the account before the due date.
+- (1) The municipality shall provide all customers with a monthly consolidated account for municipal service rendered, which account shall be generated on a monthly basis in cycles of approximately thirty (30) days. - (2) The monthly consolidated account can include property rates charges, in which case they shall comply with section 27 of the Municipal Property Rates Act No. 6 of 2004. - (3) All accounts rendered by the municipality shall be payable on the due date. - (4) Account balances which remain unpaid 30 days after the due date shall attract interest on arrears, irrespective of the reasons for non-payment. - (5) All accounts are payable as above, regardless of the fact that the customer has not received the account, the onus being on the customer to obtain a copy of the account before the due date.